History of Tennessee in Timeline

 Tennessee

-Tennessee is a landlocked state in the Southeastern region of the United States, bordering eight other states.
-It is the 36th-largest by area and the 15th-most populous of the 50 states.
-As of 2024, its estimated population is 7.22 million.
+Tennessee is a landlocked state in the Southeastern United States, bordering eight other states.
+It's the 36th-largest state by area and the 15th-most populous, with an estimated population of 7.22 million as of 2024.

-In 1915, the first wave of the Great Migration began, with many Black Tennesseans fleeing to industrial cities in the Northeast and Midwest due to increasing racial segregation and poor standards of living.
+In 1915, the Great Migration began, leading many Black Tennesseans to leave for industrial cities in the Northeast and Midwest due to increasing racial segregation and poor living standards.

-By 1917, Tennessee had effectively banned the sale, transportation, and production of alcohol through a series of laws passed as part of the Temperance movement.
+By 1917, Tennessee had fully enacted a ban on the sale, transportation, and production of alcohol through a series of laws.

 July 9, 1918: Worst Rail Accident in U.S. History

-On July 9, 1918, Tennessee experienced the worst rail accident in U.S. history when two passenger trains collided head-on in Nashville, resulting in 101 fatalities and 171 injuries.
+On July 9, 1918, the worst rail accident in U.S. history occurred in Nashville, Tennessee, when two passenger trains collided head-on, resulting in 101 deaths and 171 injuries.

 On August 18, 1920, Tennessee became the 36th state to ratify the Nineteenth Amendment to the United States Constitution, granting women the right to vote.